As we come up to the new year, you’re going to see a lot of posts on how to “fix” yourself.

 Reflecting allows you to sit back, take a look at everything that happened, and find gratitude in both the things that went well and the things that went wrong.

-I had so many things I wanted to get done this yea…and then this year happened.
+I had so many things I wanted to get done this year…and then this year happened.

-If you’re anything like me, you probably made some progress, had a lot of setbacks, and didn’t meet a lot of the goals you set for yourself. (#2020)
+If you’re anything like me, you probably made some progress, had a lot of setbacks, and didn’t meet a lot of the goals you set for yourself. (#pandemic)

-So why not make a New Year’s Resolution to make 2021 better than whatever this year has been?
+So then why not make a New Year’s Resolution to make 2022 better than this year?

 Here’s my problem with New Year’s Resolutions.
 They can be great, but…

 They’re all designed to fix you.

 They’re designed to help us examine our flaws and get to fixing what has been.
 They look at the past and not the future.

 The issue we run into is that fixing all the things we want to fix is not inherently a bad thing.